l3uddz/traktarr/README.md

 # traktarr

-traktarr uses trakt to add new shows into Sonarr and new movies into Radarr.
+traktarr uses Trakt to add new shows into Sonarr and new movies into Radarr.

 Types of Trakt lists supported: